 DO: Bring a mechanic

-The most important thing to remember about government dealer auctions is that cars are sold as-is, and the government is probably not going to supply a mechanic to be on site.
+The most important thing to remember about dealer government car auctions (GSA) is that cars are sold as-is, and the government is probably not going to supply a mechanic to be on site.
 Instead, bring your own and have them give the car an inspection before you buy.
 Check for cosmetic damage, electrical damage, and general shape under the hood.
 You will have to take care of all repairs, so the more thorough the picture is, the better you’ll understand your profit margin.

 DO: Show up early